 Big news here: people don’t trust businesses and government agencies very much.
-That’s the take-away from Edelman’s Trust Barameter, an industry report that measures attitudes about trust related to business, government and media.
+That’s the take-away from Edelman’s Trust Barometer, an industry report that measures attitudes about trust related to business, government, and media.
 I love the report and I always learn a lot from the presentation, but this trust issue struck me as a key hurdle for the small businesses that I consult with.
 If trust is down and it takes “multiple voices, in multiple channels” (up to 10 voices, specifically) to communicate an issue before your stakeholder trusts what they have heard, is your business communicating enough, in enough places, to create a credible message?

 When I do PR consultations I am often told “we just want to do Facebook” or “just help us figure out Twitter,” as if one tool makes a strategy.
 I don’t support a toss-it-at-the-wall-and-see-what-sticks approach and the report clearly underscores my belief that a diverse portfolio of communications approaches is required.